-Manual gain switching uses the gain switching command from the command option module to switch between gain settings 1 and gain settings 2.
+Manual gain switching uses a command from the command option module to switch between gain setting 1 and gain setting 2.

-For details, refer to the manual for the connected command option module.
+For details, refer to the manual of the connected command option module.

 (3) Automatic Gain Switching

 Automatic gain switching is enabled only in position control.
 The switching conditions are specified using the following settings.